How To Win Friends and Influence People

 - Make the other person happy about doing the thing you suggest: There is an example of a President declining his secretary of state to go for an important mission, but by telling him “he was too important for the job”.

-While the overall book is common sense (unfortunately what is common sense is often not common practise, hence the need for self-help books!), at times it appears to focus too much on making the other side simply “feel important”.
+While the overall book is common sense (unfortunately what is common sense is often not common practice, hence the need for self-help books!), at times it appears to focus too much on making the other side simply “feel important”.
 Carnegie was a salesman and sometimes the book appears more a selling pitch than a real desire to change an individual.
 Some scholarly articles even chided Carnegie for bring insincere and manipulative.
-Also, since the time he wrote this book, thousands of books have been written on this very subject, often with much more science behind them (Carnegie’s books could be criticised for oversimplifying the subtle art of influencing).
+Also, since the time he wrote this book, thousands of books have been written on this very subject, often with much more science behind them (Carnegie’s books could be criticized for oversimplifying the subtle art of influencing).
 So, while reading the book today, it may appear to be old wine.
 But I still think it is an effective summary of all that is important to win friends and influence people, and written in a very simple style.
 There are lots of anecdotes in each chapter of famous and everyday people applying these learnings in real life.
 No wonder, the book continues to be in the Top 20 non-fiction book list of Amazon even today!

-Why read this book: In the words of the author himself, “Compared to what we ought to be, we are only half awake.
+Why should you read this book: In the words of the author himself, “Compared to what we ought to be, we are only half awake.
 We are making use of only a small part of our physical and mental resources.”
 This book then will help us “discover, develop and profit by those dormant and unused assets.”
 Millions of people bought the book and became ardent fans.
 What’s the harm in trying?